lagbolt/library/TechServices.md

    * It takes a Library
    * Together We Can

 One of the themes I want to emphasize is that Technical Services should be involved in all, or perhaps most, library services.
 I have no particular brief against organizational silos; nevertheless, sometimes silos should work together.
 The whole library organization should be working together.
-Of the two buttons, I like the second a bit better than the first since it brings in the community as well as the library — as long as you remember that different parts of the library should work "together".
+Of the two buttons, I like the second a bit better than the first since it brings in the community as well as the library — as long as you remember that different parts of the library should "work together" as well as the library and the community.

 ## Service Modes

+I want to be very clear that Technical Services *are* services.
+To that end, it will be useful to look at the various ways patrons use library services.

 * Digital